Return to the essay table of contents

 Lying there - the pain drained, as if down into the soil,

-And he felt a deep, calling weakness no child should ever feel ease his wounds and he stood up.
+And he felt a deep, calling weakness no child should ever feel ease his wounds

 He knew he should walk, walk on and never sleep, never grow,